linuxacademy/content-comptia-casp/docs/risk-management/exam_objectives.md

 #### 1. Summarize Business and Industry Influences and Associated Risks

-- Risk Management of new products, technologies and behaviors
+- Risk Management of new products, technologies, and behaviors
 - New or changing business models and strategies
 	- Partnerships
 	- Outsourcing